 You should be aware that there are situations when you will not receive workers’ compensation.
 You will not be covered if your injury on the job was caused by your use of alcohol or drugs if you were fighting with a coworker, if you were engaged in activities that were construed as willful misconduct, or if you were intentionally trying to harm yourself.
 Your claim might also be denied if you injured yourself while doing something at work that was not your job assignment.

 Before you make this judgment yourself, if you are in doubt, you should consult with one of our workers’ compensation attorneys who can advise you on your claim.

-How Long Do You Have to File a Workers’ Compensation Claim in Athens?
+How Long Do You Have to Start a Workers’ Compensation Claims in Athens?

 As soon as you are injured, you should report your injury to your employer right away.
 The law allows you 30 days to report it, but for your benefit, do so as soon as you can.
 The sooner you report it, the sooner your employer can start processing your benefits.

 If your injuries were severe and you were unable to report them yourself because you had to seek immediate medical attention, a report will be made to your employer on your behalf.